A Legacy of Precision

 visiting granddaughters Cathy and Nancy Riehle looking on

 Greater opportunity came with the onset of World War II, which brought a surge in demand for precision machining and the associated technical expertise.
 Joseph E. Riehle, Albert’s son, joined the company after graduating from high school in 1936.
 His hands-on experience at RMC led to a wartime role at MIT’s Radiation Laboratory (the “Rad Lab”), a hub of innovation for radar technology.
-Following this and a period of service in the Army Air Force, Joe had returned to the family business by 1948.
+Following this and a period of service in the Army Air Force, Joe returned to the family business after his discharge from the army in 1946.

 After Albert’s passing in 1952, Joe assumed leadership of RMC with the help of his brother Bert, other family members, and some truly dedicated employees.
 Under Joe’s stewardship, the Shop continued to operate as a trusted name in the Cincinnati area for three more decades.